Patrix9999/console-color/README.md

 This is a simple, lightweight, header only library c++ library that allows to colorize the console text/background.

-If you want to use the ANSI under Windows 10, define this macro `COLOR_USE_ANSI`.
+If you want to use the ANSI under Windows 10, define this macro `CONSOLE_COLOR_USE_ANSI`.
 By default this macro is only defined for Linux.

 ## CMake support